 Factory-installed DDC controls are available on all applied air handlers.
 The air handlers will use a field-programmed unit controller with an optional color touch screen.
 The unit controller controls the air handler by modulating or cycling all of the air handler components which includes sending control signals to the linear expansion valve controller (CITY MULTI® LEV Controller PAC-AH001-1).
 The valve controller is remote mounted in the mechanical room near the refrigerant valves, and requires a separate field supplied power source.
-The VRF outdoor unit(s) is generally dedicated to the air handler and is remotely located.
+The air handler is part of a VRF system and the outdoor unit is generally located remotely.